WuerthPhoenix/tornado/README.md

 ### Prerequisites

-- Rust 1.32 or later should be installed, make sure you're using at least that version of Rust;
+- You must have Rust version 1.32 or later installed
-- At the moment, a Unix-like OS is required; this is due to the fact that UDS sockets are used for the communication between the various Tornado components;
+- At the moment, a Unix-like OS is required because Tornado uses UDS sockets for communication between the various Tornado components
-- The openssl-dev library should be present in the build system.
+- The *openssl-dev* library should be present in your build environment

 ### Build process